 Both Kennedy and Ruppert were legitimate businessmen from ethnic communities (Irish-American and German-American) which opposed Prohibition.
 New York City bootleggers and smugglers, like Lansky, Costello, Madden, Zwillman, and Reinfeld, were from similar urban ethnic communities — Irish, German, Jewish, and Italian.

-These communities sparked the informal, significant, initial resistance to Prohibition from the start.
-Eventually politicians caught up with the reality of a continued demand for liquor and repealed the 18th Amendment.
+These communities sparked the informal, significant, initial resistance to Prohibition in its very first year.
+Eventually politicians caught up with the reality of a continued demand for liquor in America and repealed the 18th Amendment.